 When to send Christmas cards

-We think the best time to send Christmas cards is the first week of December when Thanksgiving has passed, and everyone’s really getting into the holiday mood.
+Here at Paperless Post we think the best time to send Christmas cards is the first week of December when Thanksgiving has passed, and everyone’s really getting into the holiday mood.
 Another great thing about digital Christmas cards?
 They’re easy to do last-minute.
 Many of our customers send on Christmas Day itself, to ensure their good tidings are delivered right on time.
-Besides being more affordable Christmas Cards than their printed counterparts, Christmas eCards allow for scheduling ahead.
+Besides being more affordable Christmas Cards than their printed counterparts, Paperless Post Christmas eCards allow for scheduling ahead.

 “Chimney Smoke” and “Porch Wood” by Cheree Berry for Paperless Post.